Monday, November 30, 2009

 Lesson learned.
 Nowadays, it would have been on YouTube 10 minutes later.

 Somewhere along the line, I began meeting some people at school.
 I met Rik in Spanish class, Mark, from down the street and John from the bus.
 I found out that Rik knew John and Mark, but he didn’t know that they knew me.
 We all had hung out individually but never realized that we all knew each other.
-We all started hanging out and saw that we all just fit together.
+We all started hanging out and saw that we fit together quite well.

 I’d been pretty much of a square in school.
 My buddies most definitely were not.
 But we came to a happy medium… they loosened me up, and I calmed them down.
-Together we found a happy medium and had some great times.
+Together we found a balance and had some great times.

 A year or two later, we met another guy, Billy, who was in my newspaper class, senior year.
 He was a mellow guy like me, but was just hilarious… the best guy I ever met at coming up with crazy shit for us to do at the drop of a hat.
 He seemed to be the final piece of the puzzle.